Frequently Asked Questions

 The process of considering a care home can be a stressful and emotional journey, both for the person going into care and their family.
 The change of environment can be daunting but, here at Randolph Hill, we help make the transition as smooth as possible – it’s what comes with over 30 years of experience.

-We’ve prepared a Getting Stated Guide that explains the process for consideration and admission.
+We’ve prepared a Getting Started Guide that explains the process for consideration and admission.

 Often it’s a relief to be looked after by professional nursing and care staff: those who have felt lonely and unable to cope with a house or garden are pleasantly surprised by the feeling of companionship.
 Those who may need medical attention can actually feel more independent than when they were living in their own home.